sonatype/nexus-maven-plugins/nexus-staging-maven-plugin/WORKFLOWS.md

 This is the simplest, most used, and _recommended_ way to use Staging.
 "One Shot" refers to case where Maven invocation results as one or more (closed) staging repository on Nexus.
-Naturally, this covers single and multi module (aka "reactor build") builds (note: depending on matching used, there might be _multiple_ staging repositories created, but this is an advanced use of the plugin!
+Naturally, this covers single and multi module (aka "reactor build") builds (note: depending on matching used, there might be _multiple_ staging repositories created, but that would be an advanced use of this plugin!
 In majority of the cases the one-build one-staging-repo ratio stands).

 Example invocation: